lukzmu/interaptor/README.md

 # Interaptor

-> We no longer play World of Warcraft, so this addon won't be updated.

 **Interaptor** does one and only thing - it uses the `"say"` channel to inform your friends about two things:

 - What you interrupted,